strongbox/strongbox-docs/The-strongbox‐authentication‐users.xml-File.md

 ## How It Works

-We manage runtime user authentication credentials using a custom `AffirmativeBased` extension for every request.
-We use a `CustomAccessDecisionVoter` decision voter that does not participate in voting, but works first and - if and only if - certain user has custom access model it calculates whenever user has special access rights rules for current URL.
-If that's true it add's new privileges as user credentials for current authentication and refreshes Spring authentication context.
+The runtime user authentication credentials are managed using a custom `AffirmativeBased` extension for every request.
+A `CustomAccessDecisionVoter` decision voter is used that does not participate in the voting, unless the user has a custom access model defined.
+In such cases it calculates decides whether the user has the required rights to access the current URL.
+If the user has the required access level, the voter adds the new privileges as user credentials for current authentication and refreshes Spring authentication context.

 Please review `org.carlspring.strongbox.security.vote.CustomAccessDecisionVoter` for more details.